ibm-cloud-docs/hardware-security-modules/hsmfaq.md

 ## What HSM does {{site.data.keyword.cloud_notm}} rely on?
 {: #what-hsm-does-ibm-cloud-rely-on}
 {: faq}
-{{site.data.keyword.IBM_notm}} leverages Gemalto SafeNet Luna Network HSM technology for Cloud HSM 6.0 and 7.0 offerings.
-This solution gives customers ease of access to 60 {{site.data.keyword.cloud_notm}} data centers around the world that they can use to solve their compliance and data sovereignty challenges.
+{{site.data.keyword.IBM}} leverages Gemalto SafeNet Luna Network HSM technology for Cloud HSM 6.0 and 7.0 offerings.
+This solution gives customers ease of access to 60 {{site.data.keyword.cloud}} data centers around the world that they can use to solve their compliance and data sovereignty challenges.

 ## Which version of {{site.data.keyword.cloud_notm}} HSM should I order?
 {: #which-version-of-ibm-cloud-hsm-should-i-order}